coopyey/ttrpg-campaign-site/content/Danse Macabre/Session Notes/Session 067.md

 We throw a few more ideas around, but this is what we decide is the best.
 # The Undermarket
-Ercari leads us to where the entrance to the market is, and he shows Rohan the brick combination to push in order to open the path.
+Ercari leads us to where the entrance to [[The Undermarket]] is, and he shows Rohan the brick combination to push in order to open the path.
 The bricks move out of the way and we walk down the stairs into the market.
 There's magic in the creation of this road as we go down and pass by basements and stone.
 Kestrel explains the rules, with the main one being absolutely **no** fighting.
 There's a coliseum for that. **You will die if you break this rule.**

 There are several Undermarkets on the continent and they are all connected.
 The council running it is a secret, nobody knows, and they enforce rules *strictly*.
 Some people live here, some are locals - we are tourists, we will be taken advantage of.